 1971 in my High School rock band "RIOT".
 With George Harris on drums, Roy Cartier on keyboards, John Pajak (not pictured) on bass, John Steinmetz on Guitar, me on lead vocals.
 Two things I notice here.
-I had hair like a football helmet, and my brother Jim in the background pleading with George to never force him to come to another one of our concerts.
+I had hair like a football helmet, and my brother Jim in the background pleading with George to never force him to hold his cymbal.

 My High school rock band "Riot" performing in 1972.
 Here I am showing the audience an early version of "Lord Of The Dance".